TechSavantis/polisparalela/site/content/thinks/how-rebranding-my-business-scared-the-shit-out-of-me.md

 ## The Rebrand

-Having figured out what we needed to do to get to where we wanted to go, we had to go about rebranding Tomango.
+Having figured out what we needed to do to get to where we wanted to go, we had to go about rebranding Polis Paralela.

 Like a lot of agencies, we find rebranding our own business harder than rebranding a client.